-Miracle of miracles, Nithya was leading his first open workshop in the U.S. one week later, just outside New York City, three hours from where I live.
-Of course, I went!
+A miracle of miracles, this teacher was leading his first open workshop in the U.S. one week later, just outside New York City, three hours from where I live.
+Of course, I went to meet him.

 First, choose a relationship or situation in your life that you’d like to improve.

 Continue this practice for a few minutes daily, replacing any fearful thoughts about the situation with imagining the best possible outcome.
-Nithya has hundreds of stories of “mini-miracles” that have occurred when people used this process.
+This spiritual teacher has numerous stories of “mini-miracles” that had occurred when people use this practice.

 You can apply this on a broader scale to your whole life as well.
-Create a vision for your life that inspires you; believe it’s possible; feel how good it will feel to live your dreams; and let go of how it will map out.
-Then, take whatever action you need to take now.
+Create a vision for your big dream that inspires you; believe it’s possible; feel how good it will feel to live your dreams; let go of how it will map out.
+Then, take whatever small action you should make right now.